-Traineeships are an education and training programme with work experience that helps to unlock the great potential of young people aged 16 to 24, preparing them for their future careers by helping them to become ‘work ready’.
+Traineeships provide an education and training programme, together with work experience, that helps unlock the potential of young people aged 16 to 24, preparing them for future careers by becoming ‘work ready’.

 What is involved?

 - English and Maths Functional Skills

 - High quality work experience placement

 Young people aged 16-24 who:

 - are not in education, training or employment

 - are qualified below Level 3.
 This means that they might have GCSEs, entry, level 1 or level 2 qualifications or none at all.

 The aim is to help young people to get the skills and experience they need to get an apprenticeship or a paid job.

 The placement with Surrey County Council will be between six weeks and a maximum of five months.
 We will advise how long the traineeship placement is.